yahshun/Agility-2020-Access-102-Access-Building-Blocks/docs/Lab_Guide/Lab 2 SSO Lab/module2.rst

 Objective:

--  Gain an understanding SSO Token User Name Caching and SSO Token Password Caching.
+-  Gain an understanding of SSO Token User Name Caching and SSO Token Password Caching.

--  Gain an understanding of the Kerberos to SAML relationship its component parts.
+-  Gain an understanding of the Kerberos to SAML relationship and its component parts.

 -  Develop an awareness of the different deployment models that Kerberos